BA, MBA, PhD

-Her research focuses on gender issues in organizations, employee well-being, and transformational leadership and has been published in a number of leading journals and presented at international conferences.
-She also consults and delivers management training to private and public sector organizations on leadership, team building and healthy work.
+Her research focuses on leadership, employee well-being and gender & diversity issues in organizations.
+Her work has been published in a number of leading journals and presented at international conferences.
+She also consults and delivers management training to private and public sector organizations on leadership, women in leadership, team building and healthy work.

 - Arnold, K.A. & Loughlin, C. (2013).
 Integrating transformational and participative versus directive leadership theories: Examining intellectual stimulation in male and female leaders across three contexts.
 Leadership and Organization Development Journal, 34(1), 67-84.